The Tangled Line of Succession to the British Throne

 By: Alia Hoyt |

 Queen Elizabeth II passed away peacefully at the age of 96 on Sept.
 8, 2022.
-Her death means that her son King Charles inherits the throne.
+Her death meant that her son King Charles inherited the throne and he was crowned on May 6, 2023.
 But there is a long list of royal relatives behind him in line for the throne, most of whom won't get the opportunity to become monarch.

 The royal line of succession may be confusing to some, but it's become a lot more straightforward.
 Before the Succession to the Crown Act, passed in 2013, males were always given priority over females.
 So, although Princess Anne was the second of Queen Elizabeth's four children, she was in line for the throne behind Prince Edward, the third son and youngest child.
 However, the Act ended the system of "male primogeniture," so the monarchy is equally available to both sexes — the oldest child is now next in line for the throne, followed by the child next in age and so on.
 (This change applies only to those born after Oct.
 28, 2011.)
 If the oldest child has children of their own, these take precedence over their brother or sister.